 The Development of an eLearning Package for Teachers to Help Students Stay on Task and Transition between Tasks

-Structured Teaching strategies such as visual schedules and work systems have been found to enhance the capacity of students to stay on task and transition between tasks.
+Structured Teaching resources such as visual schedules and work systems have been found to enhance the capacity of students to stay on task and transition between tasks.
 The majority of previous studies have, however, focused on the use of these strategies within special education or autism specific contexts.

 This project aimed to develop an eLearning package to increase the accessibility of information on Structured Teaching strategies for teachers in mainstream classrooms.
 The eLearning package was developed based on the results and paper-based resources developed for Autism CRC Project 2.011RC: Helping students to stay on task and move between tasks.